 If staff have a good understanding of the processes and culture of an organisation, it serves everyone better.
 Training is integral to bottom-line success and this should be what underpins your argument throughout.

 If staff are trained (and trained well), they will gain the confidence and the skill to serve customers better.
-What this means is high retention rates, keeping the good clients as well encouraging a high quality service that they will want to come back to time and time again, putting more money into your organisation.
+What this means is high retention rates, keeping the good clients as well as encouraging a high-quality service that they will want to come back to time and time again, putting more money into your organisation.